Key Specs of Honda City

 City Latest Update

-Honda City Prices and variants: Honda City prices start from Rs 9.70 lakh and goes up to Rs 14.05 lakh (ex-showroom Delhi) for the petrol variant while the diesel version is priced between Rs 11 lakh and Rs 14.05 lakh (ex-showroom Delhi).
-It is available in four variants, namely, SV, V, VX and ZX.
+Honda City Prices and variants: The City is priced from Rs 9.81 lakh to 14.16 lakh (ex-showroom Delhi).
+It is available in four variants: SV, V, VX and ZX.

 Honda City Engine and Mileage: Honda offers the City with a 1.5-litre petrol and 1.5-litre diesel engine.
 The petrol engine, now updated to meet BS6 emission norms, still produces 119PS/145Nm and is available with either a 5-speed manual transmission or a CVT automatic gearbox.
 On the other hand, the diesel engine is good for 100PS/200Nm.
 This unit, however, is only offered with a 6-speed manual transmission.
-Both the engines are well powered and offer good city and highway drivability.
+Both engines offer adequate performance and good city and highway drivability.
 The City has a claimed mileage of 17.4kmpl and 25.6kmpl for petrol and diesel respectively.
 The petrol CVT is a bit more efficient than its manual counterpart, with a fuel economy figure of 18kmpl.

-Honda City Features: Equipment on the City include a 7-inch touchscreen infotainment system with navigation and parking camera support, electric sunroof, cruise control, automatic climate control, rear parking camera, auto dimming IRVM, rain-sensing wipers, automatic LED headlamps and push-button start, among others.
-For safety, the City gets dual front airbags, ABS with EBD, rear parking sensors and ISOFIX child seat anchors as standard across its range.
-However, the top-spec ZX variant gets six airbags instead of two.
+Honda City Features: The City is offered with a 7-inch touchscreen infotainment system with navigation and parking camera support, electric sunroof, cruise control, automatic climate control and a rear parking camera.
+It also gets auto dimming IRVM, rain-sensing wipers, automatic LED headlamps and push-button start.
+For safety, the City gets dual front airbags, ABS with EBD, rear parking sensors and ISOFIX child seat anchors as standard across the range.
+The top-spec ZX variant gets six airbags instead of two.

 Honda City price list (Variants)